thelfer/tfel/docs/mfront/LinearSystemSolver.md

   `TFEL` is not compiled with support for the `TDLS` library, selecting this solver falls back to the `Default` solver.

-The name of the solver can optionnaly be followed by a dictionary allowing to parametrize the solver.
+The name of the solver can optionally be followed by a dictionary allowing to parametrize the solver.

 ## Supported Parameters